julianpeeters/avro-scala-macro-annotations/README.md

 ####Please note:
-1) The datafile *must be available at compile time.
+1) The datafile *must* be available at compile time.

-2) The filepath *must be a String literal
+2) The filepath *must* be a String literal

-3) The name of the empty case class *must match the record name exactly
+3) The name of the empty case class *must* match the record name exactly

-4) The order of class definition *must be such that the classes that represent the most-nested records are expanded first
+4) The order of class definition *must* be such that the classes that represent the most-nested records are expanded first

-##2) Avro-Record: Implement `SpecificRecord` at compile time
+##2) Avro-Record: Implement `SpecificRecord` at compile time:

-If you are using Avro `SpecificRecord`, then you are probably a little sad that the Avro-Scala-Compiler-Plugin doesn't work with Scala 2.10+.
-I was, but the compiler still stumps me, so I ported the serialization essentials over to use Scala Macro Annotations instead.
+Use Scala case classes to represent Avro records a la [Scalavro](https://github.com/GenslerAppsPod/scalavro) or [Salat-Avro](https://github.com/julianpeeters/salat-avro/tree/master), but for the Apache Avro runtime - so that it runs on your cluster.
+Since Avro-Scala-Compiler-Plugin doesn't work with Scala 2.10+ but the compiler still stumps me, I ported the serialization essentials over to use Scala Macro Annotations instead of a compiler plugin.

-Now you can annotate a case class that youd like to serve as your Avro record:
+Now you can annotate a case class that you'd like to have serve as your Avro record:

         package sample